-Unlike all other technologies (power generation from fossil fuels or renewables) the nuclear option will enable us to be self sufficient, providing security of supply with a ready source of low carbon energy to meet our growing electricity needs for years to come.
+Unlike all other technologies (power generation from fossil fuels or renewables) the nuclear option will enable us to be self-sufficient, providing security of supply with a ready source of low carbon energy to meet our growing electricity needs for years to come.

 The nuclear option is not linked to market prices for oil and gas and is, at the very least, cost competitive with other forms of electricity production in the UK.
 It should be noted that in France, where nuclear power generation is the dominant technology, the price for electricity per kilowatt/hour to the consumer is just over half of what we pay in the UK.

-Clean and green
+Clean and Low Carbon

 The design of new build power plants is “passively” safe; they shut themselves down without the need for additional systems if any abnormality of operation occurs.

-The UK Radioactive Waste Inventory is provided by the Department of Energy and Climate Change (DECC) and the Nuclear Decommissioning Authority (NDA).
 Its publication is one facet of the continuing commitment of the UK Government and the organisations responsible for radioactive wastes to openness and transparency in matters relating to the management of these wastes.